Spirit of the American Doughboy: Memorials

-In 1998, longtime Sarasota-resident sculptor Frank Colson was commissioned to create a copy for the city of Sarasota, Florida, and again in 2002, for the city of Columbia, South Carolina.
-These were new copies in their own right, not meant to replace any existing Doughboys as Sarasota never had an original Viquesney Doughboy.
-An original does exist in another part of Columbia, SC, giving that city two; an original and a copy.
-Colson and his son also worked on the restoration of the Doughboy in Clearwater, Florida, along with its companion statue, Spirit of the American Navy.
+In 1998, Sarasota, Florida—which had never had a Doughboy statue—commissioned a longtime resident, sculptor Frank Colson, to create a copy for the city.
+Colson made another in 2002, for the city of Columbia, South Carolina.
+There was already a Doughboy by Viquesney in Columbia, so Colson's addition had given that city its second.
+Colson and his son also worked on the restoration of the Doughboy in Clearwater, Florida (and also restored its companion statue, Spirit of the American Navy).

-The original Doughboy statue was completed in 1921 while Viquesney was living in Americus, Georgia and is located in Nashville, Georgia.
-However, it was the second to be installed, and about the 25th to be formally dedicated.
-The original Nashville, Ga. statue has a late dedication date for two reasons.
-First, it was sent all across The United States by train for promotional reasons – so prospective buyers could see first hand what they were purchasing.
-Secondly, the Nashville, Berrien County authorities did not want to display it until the tall base they had purchased for its display had been fully paid off.
-The first completed installation was at Furman University in Greenville, South Carolina.
-The statue in Spencer, Indiana, the sculptor's hometown, was not dedicated until May 29, 1927.

 Statuettes

 The statue also sparked an interior decorating fad in the 1920s.
 The design was so popular that Viquesney manufactured replica pot metal statuettes by the thousands.
 Also available were Doughboy lamps, which were made from the 12" statuettes (the Doughboy held a light bulb and lampshade in his raised hand), candlesticks, plaques, a smaller 6" version of the statuette, as well as less expensive plaster versions.
 The statuettes and lamps were made from 1921 to 1925 in Americus, Georgia, and continued to be produced in Spencer, Indiana until at least the late 1930s.
 With the passage of time and changes in fashion, many of these items were lost, broken, or discarded, making those few remaining in good condition sought after by modern collectors.